oicleevan/credditor/README.md

 ## running

-To start the bot, simply execute `python3 credditor.py {bot token}` from the `src/` folder.
+To start the bot, simply clone the repository, navgate to the `src/` folder, and execute `python3 credditor.py {bot token}`.

-Token has to be presented at runtime for secutity purposes
+The Discord bot token has to be presented at runtime for secutity purposes.

 ## contributing